Nightmare on Chamber promises frightening good time

 Clark said it is hard to say how long the whole experience will take, it could be super quick if you decide to duck out or closer to an hour if you take your time through each turn.
 There will be actors dressed in their scariest outfits ready to pop out at every turn.

-As a warning, this year's experience does feature strobes lights.
-Please read all disclaimers posted at the ticket booth before entering the haunted attraction.
+As a warning, this year's experience does feature strobes lights so read all disclaimers posted at the ticket booth before entering the haunted attraction.

-Each year the attraction sees more than 800 people come through to enjoy the haunted experience.
-It has become a popular local attraction and even saw a great turnout last year despite COVID-19 precautions in place.
+Each year the attraction has more than 800 people come through to enjoy the haunted experience.
+It has become a popular local attraction and even had a great turnout last year despite COVID-19 precautions in place.

 Clark said this will be their biggest fundraiser of the year.
 All of the money raised will go back into the Fredericktown Fire and Police Community Coalition Training Facility.